TinoTano/AoE_Project2/docs/JosepPage.md

 Safe/Load was done with Marc and Adrià.

 I did the Settings window with the mute and the fullscreen and made them work.

+And also did the particle system that takes care of shooting arrows to targets.